Mumbai: Leprosy hospital makes patients work as doctors

-With the only ward boy in Acworth municipal hospital in Wadala keeping his distance and doctors not paying enough attention, three patients dress the wounds of nearly a 100 others; one patient is set to lose his hand due to lack of proper treatment
+With the only ward boy in Wadala's Acworth municipal hospital keeping away, negligent doctors, 3 patients dress wounds of nearly a 100; one is set to lose his hand due to lack of treatment

 Abandoned by society and even their own families, leprosy patients have been landing up at the sole specialised leprosy centre in the city the BMC-run Acworth Municipal Hospital for Leprosy in Wadala only to find that no one in charge cares about them there either.

 A patient at the hospital changes the bandage of a fellow sufferer